ZRYousefi/DS_PortfolioProject/README.md

 A python script that automates CSV file imports to a postgres database

-By: Nate from StrataScratch (nate@stratascratch.com)
+Inspired by a project from StrataScratch (nate@stratascratch.com)